siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/1_Git_and_GitHub.md

 # Git and GitHub

 Git is the most widely used version control software (VCS).
-It is a very powerfull tool to know, and we are here to learn how to get started with it.
+It is a very powerful tool to know, and we are here to learn how to get started with it.
-Git and GitHub are two different tools to facilitate version control, collabotation and sharing.
+Git and GitHub are two different tools to facilitate version control, collaboration and sharing.
 It's important to understand that Git is not GitHub

-Git is a software that opperates locally at your machine.
+Git is a software that operates locally at your machine.
 A Git repository in Git, is a project in a "Folder".
 It contains all of the files and folders associated with your project and all the various versions of them over time.
 That helps to manage file changes.
-If you are just using Git for version controll of the repository and you don't want to share your projects, you might never use GitHub.
+If you are just using Git for version control of the repository and you don't want to share your projects, you might never use GitHub.

 GitHub is a service that hosts Git repositories in the cloud.
 Users could share a repository, and collaborate at various steps of the project.